 The St Vincent de Paul Society is pleased to be a nominating organisation for the Australian Government’s School Student Broadband Initiative (SSBI).

-The Australian Government has established the SSBI to provide free home internet for one year for up to 30,000 families with school aged students that do not have a National Broadband Network connection at home.
+The Australian Government established the SSBI to provide free home internet for one year for up to 30,000 families with school aged students that do not have a National Broadband Network connection at home.

 The one-year internet connection period starts from the day the service is activated.
 Other members of the household can also use the internet service provided through SSBI.
 The initiative does include a modem/router supplied to the family by the participating internet provider but does not include devices such as a computer or tablet.